canjs/can-fixture/docs/can-fixture.md

   If an XHR request matches ajaxSettings, calls requestHandler with the XHR requests data.
 Makes the XHR request respond with the return value of requestHandler or the result of calling its response argument.

+  When adding a fixture, it will remove any identical fixtures from the list of fixtures.
+The last fixture added will be the first matched.

   The following traps requests to GET /todos and responds with an array of data:

   ```js